There are only two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle...Albert Einstein

-The Blind Judo Foundation is a nonprofit 501(c) (3) organization committed to empowering the blind and visually impaired like Michael and Christopher through the sport of Judo.
-The Foundation introduces children, young adults along with our blind and visually impaired military men and women to the life inspiring sport of Judo.
+The Blind Judo Foundation is a nonprofit 501(c) (3) organization that introduces and trains blind and visually impaired children, young adults and returning blind and visually impaired military men and women in the sport of Judo.
+Supporting our blind athletes to train, travel and compete relies upon tax-exempt donations.